arboriginal/NetherRoofBackFix/.github/ISSUE_TEMPLATE/bug_report.md

 8. Use [version] as prefix (replace "version" by your exact version number) for example: « [1.0] »

 You are allowed to skip some questions IF AND ONLY IF it's not applicable / relevant.
+BTW...
+English is not my mother language, so do not use sentences too complex for a non-native english.

 **Describe the bug**
 A clear and concise description of what the bug is.